gurki/vivid/README.md

 auto xyz65 = chromaticAdaptation( xyz50, profiles::xy_d50, profiles::xy_d65 );
 ```

-Note that `vivid` uses the _D65_ white point and _2° Standard Observer_, which is why we apply chromatic adaptation in the example above.
+Note that `vivid` by default utilizes the _D65_ white point and _2° Standard Observer_, which is why we apply chromatic adaptation in the example above.
 This let's us subsequently use e.g. `srgb::fromXyz( xyz65 )`.

 </p></details>